-Applicant is excessively indebted to the creditors listed in the SOR.
-He has failed to prove that he has done anything to resolve all but two of his debts.
+Applicant remains excessively indebted to the creditors listed in the SOR.
+He has failed to prove that he has done anything to resolve his delinquent debts.
 The evidence is sufficient to raise the above disqualifying conditions.

-- AG ¶ 20 provides conditions that could mitigate security concerns.
-I considered all of the mitigating conditions under AG ¶ 20 including: - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances.
+- AG $\P$ 20 provides conditions that could mitigate security concerns.
+I considered all of the mitigating conditions under AG $\P$ 20 including: - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances.

-Applicant states that he is, and has been working to resolve his delinquent debts, but he has provided no documentation to substantiate his averments.
+It appears that Applicant's home was in foreclosure in June 2016.
+There are also two credit card debts over \$5,000.
+There is no evidence to demonstrate that Applicant has done anything to resolve is debt.
 He has failed to establish that he acted reasonably, responsibly or in good-faith to repay his financial obligations or establish a meaningful track record of repayment.
-Accordingly it is found that all but two of his debts remain owing.
 Furthermore, Applicant has not demonstrated that future financial problems are unlikely.
 There are no indications that his financial problems are being resolved or are under control.